preset-io/embedded-example/README.md

 ### Running the application

 1. Run `flask --app app run --port=8080 --debug` in the terminal (inside the root folder).
 This would start the Flask app.
 Feel free to change the `--port` value, but make sure you also update it in the frontend code.
-The `--debug` flag ensure the server automatically reloads when changes are saved to the `app.py` file.
+The `--debug` flag ensures the server automatically reloads when changes are saved to the `app.py` file.
 2. Access `http://127.0.0.1:8080/` on the browser.
 You should see an `iframe` in the full browser size, which would load the dashboard in embedded mode.

 ### Stopping the app